Transfer efficiency enhancement and eigenstate properties in locally symmetric disordered finite chains

 In fact, the spectrum of an LRD chain closely resembles that of an uncorrelated random chain: For sufficiently strong disorder, the eigenstates are so spatially localized that their eigenenergies (with contributions from the onsite potentials where the state magnitude is non-vanishing) are also uncorrelated; there is no so-called ``level repulsion'' between states.
 Thus, the $\epsilon_\nu$ follow a roughly linear trend in the bulk of the spectrum, possibly with some additional low- or high-energy states at the ends of the spectrum (corresponding to states which happen to localize strongly on very low or high onsite potentials, respectively).

 The only difference when imposing local reflection symmetries on a random chain is that multiple $eo$ and $lr$ state pairs may form, as explained in \cref{sec:symmetrization}, leading to corresponding quasidegeneracies in the spectrum.
-Those can be distinguished in the inset of \cref{fig:spectrum}\,(a) showing the spectra of the LRD chain of \cref{fig:setupExample} for different disorder strengths (the $w = 3$ spectrum is that of \cref{fig:setupExample}).
+Those can be distinguished in the inset of \cref{fig:spectrum}\,(a) showing the spectra of the LRD chain of \cref{fig:setupExample} for different disorder strengths (the $w = 3h$ spectrum is that of \cref{fig:setupExample}).
 These quasidegeneracies do not affect the linear trend of $\epsilon_\nu$ on larger scale for large $w$.
-They rather lead to a stronger fluctuation around the average spectrum $\bar{\epsilon_\nu}$ of the ensemble (of equivalent configurations) shown in \cref{fig:spectrum}\,(b).
+They rather lead to a stronger fluctuation around the average spectrum $\bar{\epsilon}_\nu$ of the ensemble (of equivalent configurations) shown in \cref{fig:spectrum}\,(b).
 Indeed, the standard deviation is measured to be a global factor $\approx 1.38$ larger than that for random chains without symmetries (not shown) for all considered $w$.

-With decreasing $w$, the eigenstates become more delocalized, quasidegeneracies between $eo$-pair states and $lr$-pair states are gradually lifted (see inset in \cref{fig:spectrum}\,(a)).
+With decreasing $w$, the eigenstates become less localized, quasidegeneracies between $eo$-pair states and $lr$-pair states are gradually lifted (see inset in \cref{fig:spectrum}\,(a)).
 The spectra approach the unperturbed spectrum of a homogeneous chain (shown in black in \cref{fig:spectrum}).
 This is manifest more clearly in the ensemble average in \cref{fig:spectrum}\,(b).
 There, we also see that the standard deviation around $\bar{\epsilon}_\nu$ naturally decreases towards the limit of the clean chain.